Two Modelers, Two Philosophies

 Neural DSP has also released the Quad Cortex Desktop, a tabletop version without footswitches for studio use.

-Bottom line: Helix offers more form factor options.
-The QC is smaller and lighter in its floor unit version.
+Bottom line: Helix offers more form factor options across the product line.
+The QC is substantially smaller and lighter in its floor unit version.

 Price